Vandal Savage: Powers and abilities

 Vandal Savage's long life has allowed him to become a master of hand-to-hand combat, an expert in military tactics and a variety of weapons, and familiar with many cultures, languages, and fields of science.
 His choice of weaponry changes depending on the battle.
 Sometimes he employs swords, knives, and maces, while other times he wields advanced technology, such as energy-based weapons, a suit that allows him limited flight, or a pen-sized sonic device that can immobilize people with super-speed.

 In the original Golden Age and Silver Age stories, Vandal Savage was ageless but could still die by injury, which is the traditional definition of immortality.
 Over time, he began gradually aging and then lost his immortality completely in the twentieth century before finding a way to regain it.
 For a brief time when he existed out of phase with his home dimension of Earth-Two, Savage was able to mentally project messages and images.

 Starting in the 1980s, Savage was depicted not only as ageless but also having superhuman healing abilities, meaning his body could repair itself from lethal damage and destruction.
 He also exhibited greater strength, speed, reflexes, resiliency to injury, and tolerance to pain than the average human being.
 In the 1990s, it was revealed that the source of his power was not radiation-induced mutation but a colony of sub-atomic robots called "tektites" inhabiting his bloodstream and cells.
 These tektites work to preserve and rebuild his body by any means necessary.
 Over time, this immortality has weakened, and Savage has had to rely on his children, descendants, or clones for organ replacement and blood transfusions.
 He has also funded research into tektite replication.

-Later stories revealed Savage had intestinal cancer when he acquired his immortality.
-The regenerative power that keeps him alive also keeps the cancerous cells from being removed.
-Throughout his life, this causes Savage intermittent bouts of pain.

-Savage's blood can be used to create a serum that can imbue another person with superhuman powers.
-The nature of these superhuman abilities is unpredictable.
-The powers cannot be maintained without regular injections of the serum.
-Following DC Rebirth, it is indicated that Savage's blood can also be used to make another person ageless.

 During the Final Crisis crossover event, Savage bore the metaphysical "Mark of Cain" on his face.
 Though the mark could vanish if the bearer recognized their own shortcomings and flaws, Savage did not realize this and passed it on to another person.

 In the New 52 timeline, Savage was mutated by radiation from a passing comet, one which had almost destroyed the planet Krypton years before.
 This gave him not only immortality and advanced healing, but also superhuman strength.
 When Savage later encountered the comet again, his proximity to it increased his power, giving him flight, organic armor, and an energy field of an unknown nature.
 When the comet was destroyed, Savage apparently lost these extra abilities.